-The Office of UC Service Centers, Customer Services, will hold an additional webinar on SIDES at 2 p.m., Wednesday, Oct.
-15, 2014.
-This informational webinar will last approximately 60 minutes with time for Q&A. If you're interested in attending, please email us at RA-LI-UC-Issues@pa.gov by Oct.
-9 and we will respond with further instructions at that time.
+The Office of UC Service Centers, Customer Services, will hold its next information webinar on Shared Work at 2 p.m., Wednesday, Nov.
+12, 2014.
+This informational webinar will last approximately 30 minutes with time for Q&A. If you're interested in attending, please email us at RA-LI-UC-Issues@pa.gov by Nov.
+5 and we will respond with further instructions.
 This seminar is limited to 50 participants.

 UC News is Now on Twitter